Cubernetik/StationeersPowerOverhaul/readme.md

 > Because plumbing should not need its own power plant.

 **Power Overhaul** is a Stationeers mod that brings sanity back to the power consumption of gas devices.
-The mod scales down the power usage of atmospheric devices on a configureable scale from 5% to 100%.
+Allows to configure the power usage of atmospheric devices on a scale from 5% to 100%.

 This repository is only required if you want to work on the mod.
 If you just want to use the mod you just need to subscribe the mod here https://steamcommunity.com/sharedfiles/filedetails/?id=3579306377.